Forbes Interview with Blockstream Founder: How Did Satoshi Nakamoto's First Collaborator Build Bitcoin?

 Back: We are preparing for both.
 We have one of the main implementations of Lightning, which is all about scalability and retail payments.
 Then we have Liquid, which focuses more on trustless transactions, smart contracts, assets, stablecoins, and securities.
 Although I have a background in computer science, I was quite an enthusiastic day trader and investor in the mid-90s, and I was curious about what Bitcoin technology (blockchain) could do to improve trading infrastructure.

 We built a block explorer for Liquid, and an ecosystem has already formed around Liquid.
 A startup called SideSwap provides a trustless central order book where you can place limit orders.
-We also created our own hardware wallet to speed up innovation.
+We also created our own hardware wallet to accelerate innovation.
 You can approve transactions directly on the hardware wallet.
 This is very innovative and exciting because you don't give up custody.

 Regarding the store of value issue, people have been thinking about inflation since the COVID-19 pandemic.
 In the short term, cryptocurrencies feel a bit unstable.
-But remember, about 50% of the world's labor force belongs to the informal economy, and they get paid in cash without any government identification.
+But remember, about 50% of the world's labor force belongs to the informal economy, and they are paid in cash without any government identification.
 These people cannot directly access the global economic system.
 This is very interesting because, despite Bitcoin's volatility, its volatility is less than that of some emerging market currencies.
 So, we see Bitcoin's payment scenarios.
-Of course, some gray markets in the West also use Bitcoin, where the industries might be legal, but banks do not support them, like cannabis sales in certain states and countries, etc. Bitcoin does have these uses.
+Of course, some gray markets in the West also use Bitcoin, where the industries might be legal, but banks do not support them, like cannabis sales in certain states and countries, etc. Bitcoin indeed has these uses.

 Back: In some ways, stablecoins are very convenient, while Bitcoin is a bit unstable, which is a side effect of rapid adoption.
 For those who don't have much savings and need to make retail payments weekly, this can create some trouble.
 Stablecoins are very popular, and there are some stablecoins on Liquid, the main one being USDT, along with stablecoins pegged to the Mexican peso, euro, and yen launched by new issuers.
 The yen stablecoin is a bit special; it is limited to over-the-counter trading with Bitcoin.
 So far, the market cap isn't very large, around $35 million.
 But this type of wallet is still in its early stages.
 We are working on some projects that could achieve mass adoption and enhance retail payment use.

-I also think the altcoin market is saturated.
+I also think the altcoin market has become saturated.
 There used to be 20,000 altcoins, but now there are over 3 million, including memecoins.
 Another phenomenon I see is the growing interest in Bitcoin Layer 2.
 We are the oldest and largest company in this field.
 We also provide hardware and software wallets for consumers while conducting R&D on privacy technologies.

 Forbes: What are the biggest risks facing Bitcoin or Blockstream?

-Back: I think many of the initial risks for Bitcoin have subsided.
+Back: I think many of Bitcoin's initial risks have subsided.
 Our initial focus was on whether a major country or economic zone (like Europe, China, or the U.S.) would ban Bitcoin, which was very uncertain.
 This created a lot of perceived regulatory risk.
 But I believe Bitcoin is now well-guided.
 Now, ETFs mean that financial institutions issuing these products are interested in expanding them and keeping them in the market.
-So I think banks or financial institution lobby groups want to do this now.
+So I think banks or financial institution lobbyists want to do this now.
 And you have other allies, some sovereign wealth funds and countries that bought Bitcoin or Bitcoin-related products and tools in the early stages.
 So I think many risks have subsided.
-Additionally, many technical risks have also subsided.
+Additionally, many technical risks have also diminished.
 Of course, scaling the blockchain remains challenging, and there is still room for innovation and improvement in how to achieve that.
 The Lightning Network is very reliable for point-of-sale and peer-to-peer payments, but there is still room for improvement.

 ChainCatcher reminds readers to view blockchain rationally, enhance risk awareness, and be cautious of various virtual token issuances and speculations.
 All content on this site is solely market information or related party opinions, and does not constitute any form of investment advice.
 If you find sensitive information in the content, please click "Report", and we will handle it promptly.